reviczky/northumbria/modules/security/report.md

 The focus of development of the inventory monitoring and control system in this organization addresses various applications including mobile point of sale, inventory management, customer service, wireless voice communication, price auditing and changes, RFID and location tracking, and wireless video \cite[mckinsey10techtrends]. \par

 ## Mobile Point of Sale
-Point-of-Sale (POS) is a physical location used for selling goods and services to the final consumer.
+Point-of-Sale (PoS) is a physical location used for selling goods and services to the final consumer.
 Wireless technologies have been utilized in this area as a way of eliminating congestion and enhancing the efficiency of the point of sale \cite[prahalad2013future]. \par
 Mobile point of sale stations developed using printers, scanners and computers that have integrated credit card readers are widely used in this area.
 However, strong security is needed especially when credit cards are involved in the transactions.
-Furthermore, there are the handheld computers that can be used in speeding up the checkout process.
+Furthermore, there are the hand-held computers that can be used in speeding up the checkout process.
 In this regard, the sale staff is expected to use their own verdict in executing each transaction \cite[harper2014trust]. \par
 The conventional cash registers as well as desktop scanners can be linked to the back-end systems using the wireless technologies.
 This has been found to be beneficial to retailers with reduced cabling costs and enhanced flexibility of the configuration of the outlets.
 Using equipments that are connected via wireless technologies will enable this business to shift the checkout stations without the need of changing the existing network cabling. \par

 ## Inentory Management
 In-store inventory management in both the warehouse and the retail space is a major source of expenditure for retailers.
 All merchandise must be inventoried at the loading dock, tracked when moving on the floor and eliminated from the inventory once it is sold out \cite[citeulike:5405126].
 Moreover, real-time inventory data must be readily available to the clerks when the item is out of stock on the floor but is available in the warehouse.
 In addition, accurate inventory data is effective in minimizing out-of-stock conditions \cite[harper2014trust].
 Since out of stock conditions have a negative implication to the customers, minimizing it is essential in boosting sales as well as increasing the levels of customer satisfaction. \par
-In the receiving and shipping area wireless technologies can be adopted using handheld barcode scanners and a wireless connection between entry terminals and back-end systems.
+In the receiving and shipping area wireless technologies can be adopted using hand-held bar-code scanners and a wireless connection between entry terminals and back-end systems.
 This is vital in ensuring the item is received into the inventory and tracked immediately \cite[mckinsey10techtrends].
 Outlets that have wireless computer systems have effective inventory management systems.
-For instance, portable computers with barcode scanners can be utilised during restocking as a way of tracking the product that is on the floor and how much goods have been moved to the floor from the warehouse. \par
+For instance, portable computers with bar-code scanners can be utilised during restocking as a way of tracking the product that is on the floor and how much goods have been moved to the floor from the warehouse. \par

 ## Customer Service
 Technology is an inexpensive approach to enhancing customer service.
 Other than long checkout lines, other sources of customer complaints are the lack of store associates to assist in locating the merchandise and pricing problems \cite[mckinsey10techtrends].
 Wireless technologies can minimize these complaints without hiring additional staff. \par